Claustrophobia: Use of virtual reality distraction to reduce claustrophobia

 The present case series with two patients explored whether virtual reality (VR) distraction could reduce claustrophobia symptoms during a mock magnetic resonance imaging (MRI) brain scan.
 Two patients who met DSM-IV criteria for specific phobia, situational type (i.e., claustrophobia) reported high levels of anxiety during a mock 10-min MRI procedure with no VR, and asked to terminate the scan early.
 The patients were randomly assigned to receive either VR or music distraction for their second scan attempt.
 When immersed in an illusory three-dimensional (3D) virtual world named SnowWorld, patient 1 was able to complete a 10-min mock scan with low anxiety and reported an increase in self-efficacy afterwards.
 Patient 2 received "music only" distraction during her second scan but was still not able to complete a 10-min scan and asked to terminate her second scan early.
 These results suggest that immersive VR may prove effective at temporarily reducing claustrophobia symptoms during MRI scans and music may prove less effective.

 Another case study investigated the effectiveness of virtual reality subjection in the case of a patient who was diagnosed with two particular phobias (claustrophobia and storms).
 Participant met DSM-IV criteria for two specific phobias, situational type (claustrophobia) and natural environment type (storms).
 She suffered from fear of closed spaces, such as buses, elevators, crowds, and planes, which began after a crowd trampled her in a shopping mall 12 years prior.
 In response to this event, she developed the specific phobia, natural environment type (storms) because the cause of the stampede was the racket of a big storm.
 Participant was assigned to two individual VR environments to distinguish the levels of difficulty in a "claustrophobic" environment, with one setting being a house and the other being an elevator.
-There was a total of eight sessions that were carried out over the span of 30 days, with each session lasting between 35–45 minutes.
+There was a total of eight sessions that were carried out over the span of 30 days, with each session lasting between 35 and 45 minutes.
 The results from this treatment proved to be successful in reducing the fear of enclosed spaces and additionally improved over the course of 3 months.